Ridgeview vs Walsh Middle School: TEA Scores and Home Prices

 You might lean toward Walsh if:

-• The $581,000 price point and neighborhood character appeal to you
+• The Anderson Mill character appeals to you

 Every buyer weighs these factors differently, and there is no single right answer.
 What I can tell you after 19 years in this market is that the best home purchase is the one where you understand all the trade offs before you sign.
-These two zones offer genuinely different propositions, and knowing which one aligns with your priorities is the first step toward making a confident decision.
+These two zones offer genuinely different neighborhood propositions even though the schools themselves are graded almost identically.

 Frequently Asked Questions